jaykay12/tech/_posts/2020-8-26-java-array-object-wrapper.md

 ---
 layout: post
 title: Advanced Java - I - Major Concepts
-categories: [Java, Core]
+categories: [Java]
 ---

 ## Java Array

-  - <ins>**Concepts**</ins>
+  - <ins>**Introduction**</ins>
-    - An object which contains elements of similar data type.

-    - The elements are stored in a contiguous memory location.
+    - Contains elements of similar data type which are stored in a contiguous memory location.

-    - It is index-based, the first element of the array is stored at the 0th index and so on.
+    - Index-based, the first element of the array is stored at the 0th index and so on.

     - In Java, we can get the array length using the **length** member.
 In C/C++, we need to use the **sizeof** operator.